 Harmful dust, gases, and fumes are commonly found on construction sites.
 The U.S. Bureau of Labor Statistics reports that every year, about two thousand U.S. construction workers report lung and skin diseases that are linked to on-the-job exposure to toxic chemicals.

 Construction workers who are exposed to high levels of sawdust, drywall dust, and silica dust may experience severe health problems.
-Fine dust particles can penetrate the lungs, and ultrafine particles can be absorbed directly into the bloodstream.
+Fine dust particles can penetrate the lungs, and ultra-fine particles can be absorbed directly into the bloodstream.

 Toxic mold is also common on construction sites.
 Long-term toxic mold exposure can lead to temporary or even permanent disability, severe dysfunction of the immune system, and may even impair the functioning of the brain.

-And in some cases, if a party other than your employer played any role in the accident that injured you, you may also qualify to file a third-party personal injury claim.
+In some cases, if a party other than your employer played any role in the accident that injured you, you may also qualify to file a third-party personal injury claim.
 As a construction worker in the state of Indiana, your legal rights include:

 - reasonably safe and hazard-free construction site conditions